Objectives & Aims

 ECNAIS is a non-political, non-confessional, international association for collaboration between national associations of independent schools in European countries.

-Its principal objects are:
+Its principal objectives are:

 - To bring together national associations of independent schools in European countries.